Elevator pitch

 Even when gender disparities in participation rates are low, women tend to earn less than men and are more likely to be engaged in unprotected jobs, such as domestic work.

-Education raises the reservation wage and expectations of women, but it needs to be matched by job creation.
+Education raises the reservation wage and expectations of women, but it needs to be matched by the creation of the necessary jobs.

 Underreporting is common, so data on women’s participation rates do not accurately reflect women’s work.